-23. A non-limiting and exemplary claim chart comparing the Accused Product to Claims 17, 19, and 20 of the '877 Patent is attached hereto as Exhibit B and is incorporated herein as if fully rewritten.
+23. A non-limiting and exemplary claim chart comparing the Accused Product to Claim17, 19 and 20 of the '877 Patent is attached hereto as Exhibit B and is incorporated herein as iffully rewritten.

-24. For example, as recited in one step of Claim 17, the Accused Product practices a method of operation for a switching component (e.g., the component of the accused product which switches the input source from an Line input to Bluetooth, or vice versa, among other possible switching scenarios) forming a part of a modular audio unit (e.g., the accused product) comprising an inter-unit communication component (e.g., Bluetooth chip of the accused product for communication with other Bluetooth devices) providing inter-unit communications (e.g., Bluetooth communications (e.g., Bluetooth communication) with at least one peer system (e.g., a smartphone).
+24. For example, as recited in one step of Claim 17, the Accused Product practices a method of operation for a switching component (e.g., the component of the accused product which switches the input source from Aux input to Bluetooth, or vice versa, among other possible switching scenarios) forming a part of a modular audio unit (e.g., the accused product) comprising an inter-unit communication component (e.g., Bluetooth of the accused product for communication with other Bluetooth devices) providing inter-unit communications (e.g., Bluetooth communications (e.g., Bluetooth communication) with at least one peer system (e.g., smartphone).
 See Ex.
 B.

-25. The Accused Product practices receiving first signals (e.g., Line input signals) corresponding to first entertainment content (e.g., content from external audio player via Analog In) from a player device (e.g., a external audio device).
+25. Further, as recited in another step of Claim 17, the Accused Product receiving first signals (e.g., Aux input signals) corresponding to first entertainment content (e.g., content from portable audio player via aux input) from a player device (e.g., portable audio device).
 See Ex.
 B.

-26. Further, as recited in another step of Claim 17, the Accused Product practices receiving second signals (e.g., audio signals via Bluetooth from a smartphone) corresponding to second entertainment content (e.g., audio content from the Bluetooth paired smartphone) from the inter-unit communication component (e.g., Bluetooth chip of Sprout100 for communication with other Bluetooth devices).
+26. Additionally, as recited in another step of Claim 17, the Accused Product practices receiving second signals (e.g., audio signals via Bluetooth from a smartphone) corresponding to second entertainment content (e.g., audio content from the Bluetooth paired device) from the interunit communication component (e.g., Bluetooth chip of RA-90BT for communication with other Bluetooth devices).
 See Ex.
 B.

-27. Additionally, as recited in another step of Claim 17, the Accused Product practices selectively outputting the first signals (e.g., audio signals via Line input from a external audio device) and the second signals (e.g., audio content from the Bluetooth paired smartphone) to a playback component (e.g., Subwoofer) wherein the player device (e.g., external audio device) and the playback component (e.g., Subwoofer) are separate from one another and wherein both the player device and the playback component are external to the modular audio unit (e.g., the Accused Product).
-As shown in Exhibit B, playback component (e.g., Subwoofer or speaker), player device (e.g., external audio device), and modular audio unit (e.g., the accused product) are all individual separate components.
+27. As recited in another step of Claim 17, the Accused Product practices selectively outputting the first signals (e.g., audio signals via Aux-in from a portable audio device) and the second signals (e.g., audio content from the Bluetooth paired smartphone) to a playback component (e.g., subwoofer) wherein the player device (e.g., portable audio device) and the playback component (e.g., subwoofer) are separate from one another and wherein both the player device and the playback component are external to the modular audio unit (e.g., the Accused Product).
+As shown in Exhibit B, the playback component (e.g., subwoofer), player device (e.g., portable audio device), and modular audio unit (e.g., the Accused Product) are all individual separate components.
+See Ex.
+B.